riwp/fabai/README.md

 --------------------------------------------

-Create a Chrome Extension to mire easily pass web content to web app
+Create a Chrome Extension to more easily pass web content to web app

 Step 1: Set Up Your Extension Directory